DUNE/p3s/README.md

 * django-tables2

-* RDBMS (e.g. PostgreSQL; sqlite used for development puprposes only)
+* RDBMS (e.g. PostgreSQL; sqlite is used for development puprposes only and won't be suitable for deployment)

-* psycopg2 (if using PostgreSQL)
+* psycopg2 (for PostgreSQL)

-* Apache 2.4 (for deployment, not necessary in development/testing mode)
+* Apache 2.4

-* NetworkX
+* NetworkX 1.11

 ### p3s client dependencies